 Project Zug creates self-guided text study courses for learning in pairs.
-No need to show up to a live class — you and your havruta (study partner) set the schedule and pace.
+No need to show up to a live class — you and your havruta (study partner) set the schedule, pace and location for your learning.

-Our expansive library includes courses that span a variety of Jewish topics and genres.
-Courses run 4-10 sessions and include engaging instructor videos alongside thoughtfully crafted study sheets.
+Our courses span a wide range of Jewish topics, texts, and skill levels.
+Courses run 4–10 sessions and include engaging instructor videos and thoughtfully crafted study sheets.

 Whether you're experienced in Jewish text study or just starting out, Project Zug has a course — and a havruta — for you.